0xPIT/ESParklines/README.md

 > graphics embedded in a context of words, numbers or images".
 Edward Tufte
 > describes sparklines as "data-intense, design-simple, word-sized graphics".

+Read more about Sparklines [here](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).

+### Description
-This library
+This library is very simple, it
 - holds a buffer of any numeric data type of speficied size
-- renders sparklines using passed-in function to draw a line
+- renders sparklines using a passed-in function to draw lines

-Read more about Sparklines [here](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).

 ### Demo Video
 Click picture to watch 35 seconds video on YouTube